 - Students whose first language is neither English nor German are required to prove their language proficiency by providing relevant certificates (for details see: Application documents)

-How to Apply: Applications should be sent via post or email.
+- Supporting Documents: Applications should be sent via post or email with the following required documents:

 - Application form